-- Please select the relevant box to show if your child has a final statement of special educational need or an EHC plan. - Please select the relevant box to show if your child has any additional needs and give details in the box provided.
+- Please select the relevant box to show if your child has an EHC plan. - Please select the relevant box to show if your child has any additional needs and give details in the box provided.
 See page 14 for more details.